adrelanos/aeternity-wiki/[Polish]-aeternity-Home.md

 <li>Większość platform smart-kontraktowych ma ograniczone możliwości usprawniania się, aby radzić sobie w nowo powstałej ekonomii i wiedzy technologicznej.
 </ol><p>

+Recent studies of the state channel technology have proven that, in many instances, storing state on-chain is unnecessary.
+In most cases, all data can be stored in state channels, and the Blockchain would be only used to settle the economic results of exchange of information and/or to act as a fallout whenever a dispute occurs.
+This represents an alternative Blockchain architecture approach, which is marked by Turing-complete smart contracts that exist in state channels but not on the Blockchain.
+This would boost scalability as all transactions are independent and can be processed in parallel.
+Furthermore, this approach means that smart contracts will not write to shared state, which will greatly simplify contracts’ safety and the process of testing and verification.

 Wiki w pełni przetłumaczone na język polski przy pomocy Google Translate można znaleźć na stronie:
 * [Home Polski](https://translate.google.com/translate?sl=en&tl=pl&u=https://github.com/aeternity/wiki/wiki/)